zylklab/mlbuffet/README.md

 ## Model Handling

-Some pre-trained models are available to be uploaded in the `probe_models/` directory.
+Some pre-trained models are available to be uploaded in the `sample_models/` directory.

-All Modelhost servers get an updated model list from the Storage service.

 Every model must be named by a tag, and the Storage service will take this tag as the reference for that model.
+When a new model is uploaded to the server, a new Modelhost Pod will be created with the mdoel deployed, as longs as it is part of the supported inference libraries (Tensorflow and ONNX).

-For instance, we can have some versions of the iris model as `irisv1.onnx`, `irisv2.onnx` or `iris_final_version.onnx`, but all of them are several versions of the same model, tagged as `iris_model`.
+For instance, we can have some versions of the iris model as `irisv1.onnx`, `irisv2.onnx` or `iris_final_version.onnx`, but all of them are several versions of the same model, tagged as `iris-model`.
+Please note that the `tag` associated to a model must be a valid DNS name, otherwise the Modelhost Pod would not be possible to create.

 You can upload new versions of a tag model, and they will be stored into the storage module of MLBuffet, only the default versions of each tag will be exposed into the path `modelhost/models/`.